seyeala/class_excercise/README.md

 3. Enter the model URL (relative path works for GitHub Pages, e.g., `tfjs_model/model.json`) and your labels in output order (comma-separated).
 4. Click **Load model & start camera**.

+The loader will first try `tf.loadLayersModel` (for Keras-style exports) and fall back to `tf.loadGraphModel`, so you can point it at either TF.js format.

 The page will request camera permission, load the model, and show live predictions at a modest frame rate to stay laptop-friendly.

 ## How it works